 To delete a Compute Engine instance:

 - In the Cloud Console, go to the VM Instances page.

 - Click the checkbox for the instance you want to delete.

 - Click Delete delete to delete the instance.

 If your requirements include high availability and scalability, consider installing MySQL Cluster on Compute Engine.
 MySQL Cluster provides high availability and scalability through shared-nothing clustering and auto-sharding.
-GCP Marketplace provides a click-to-deploy option for Percona, an open source solution for MySQL clustering.
+Cloud Marketplace provides a click-to-deploy option for Percona, an open source solution for MySQL clustering.

 Another open source solution for MySQL scalability is Vitess, which has served all YouTube database traffic since 2011.
 Vitess is well-suited for applications that run in containers.
 For more information on using Vitess in a containerized environment, see Running Vitess on Kubernetes.

 For more information about MySQL, see the official MySQL documentation.